Anointing of the Sick

 Anointing of the sick is not a last rite performed only when death is near.
 It is not a magical cure that guarantees physical healing.
 It is not a replacement for medical care; believers seek both the doctor's skill and God's blessing.
 Rather, it is a sacrament of present grace, available at any time of sickness to bring comfort, forgiveness, and spiritual healing.

-Why does anointing heal?
+- Why does anointing heal?
 Not because oil has medical properties, but because the sacrament connects the believer directly to Christ the Divine Physician.
-The healing we receive may be physical, the body restored to health.
-More often, it is spiritual, the soul healed of fear, despair, guilt, and separation from God.
-Sometimes both occur together.
+The healing may be physical or spiritual, the soul healed of fear, despair, guilt, and separation from God.

-Orthodox theology recognizes that sickness is a result of the Fall, the spiritual disease of sinfulness that enters the world through humanity's disobedience.
-When we are ill, we encounter not just a physical problem but a spiritual reality: our mortality, our limitation, our need for God.
+- Orthodox theology recognizes that sickness is a result of the Fall.
+When we are ill, we encounter our mortality, our limitation, our need for God.
 The anointing meets us in this vulnerability and reminds us that God has not abandoned us.

-The greatest healing the sacrament offers is reconciliation with God.
-Through confession and anointing, sins are forgiven, relationships are restored, and the barriers that separate us from divine grace are removed.
-Even if physical healing does not come, the person receives peace, the peace that Christ promised: "Peace I leave with you; my peace I give to you.
-Not as the world gives do I give to you."
+- The greatest healing is reconciliation with God.
+Even if physical healing does not come, the person receives the peace Christ promised: "Peace I leave with you; my peace I give to you."

-Christ the Healer was known throughout the Gospels for His compassion toward the sick.
-He touched the leper, healed the paralytic, raised the widow's son from death, and always, always, did so with tenderness and personal concern.
-His healing was never impersonal or distant.
-He saw the whole person: body, soul, and spirit.
+- Christ the Healer was known throughout the Gospels for His compassion toward the sick.
+He touched the leper, healed the paralytic, raised the widow's son from death, always with tenderness and personal concern.

-The Apostles continued this ministry.
-St. James, in his epistle, commanded the Church to anoint the sick.
-St. Peter healed the lame beggar at the Temple gate.
-St. Paul received healing from Ananias and later prayed for the sick.
+- The Apostles continued this ministry.
+St. James commanded the Church to anoint the sick.
+St. Peter healed the lame beggar.
 The early Church understood that Christ's healing ministry continues through the Church.
-When the priest anoints, Christ anoints.
-When the Church prays, Christ prays with us.

-In the Malankara Orthodox tradition, the sacrament of anointing connects us to centuries of faithful prayers, from the ancient Church in Jerusalem to the Apostle Thomas's mission in India, to the Syrian Orthodox heritage we inherit.
-When you are anointed, you stand in communion with all the saints who have suffered, been healed, and found grace through this same sacrament.
+- In the Malankara Orthodox tradition, the sacrament connects us to centuries of faithful prayers, from the ancient Church in Jerusalem to the Apostle Thomas's mission in India.
+When you are anointed, you stand in communion with all the saints.

 Seek the Healer's Touch